MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/param-persist-tutorial.md

 ms.custom: devex-track-azurecli
 ---

-# Tutorial: Use persisted parameters with sequential Azure CLI commands
+# Tutorial: Use parameter persistence with sequential Azure CLI commands

-Azure CLI offers persisted parameters that enable you to store parameter values for continued use.
+Azure CLI offers parameter persistence that enable you to store parameter values for continued use.
 In this tutorial, you learn how to work with persisted values, and use these local values to efficiently execute sequential commands.

 In this tutorial, you will learn to: